Tel: 0113 323 5955

 HOME GROUP v Brookes (County Court, Birmingham & High Court appeal) - 2016

 Successful possession action against young woman in homelessness hostel – involved determining that exclusive right to occupy was neither tenancy nor non-excluded licence.

 MUIR HOUSING v Fletcher (County Court, Liverpool) – 2016

 Civil Restraint Order against housing association’s long-term vexatious complainant tenant.

 Affinity Sutton v BELL (County Court, Hull) – 2015

-Long-running case, acting for very vulnerable man initially who was wrongfully imprisoned without representation for breach of anti-social injunction.
+Long-running case, acting for very vulnerable man who was initially wrongfully imprisoned without representation for alleged breach of anti-social injunction.
 Successfully resolved in partnership with many other agencies.